When you are looking for the best backpacking sleeping bag for your needs it can be confusing for the beginner. There are lots of details to consider.

 It has some features that you would only expect to see on more expensive sleeping bags, like a comfort hood and a “footbox” that can be unzipped separately if your feet get hot.
 There is also a convenient storage pocket inside the bag for a phone, or valuables you don’t want to lose.

-Kelty has an excellent reputation for making quality, durable backpacking equipment and the Tuck 22 continues that tradition.
+Kelty has an excellent reputation for making quality, durable backpacking equipment and the Tuck 22 compact sleeping bag continues that tradition.

 How to Choose a Backpacking Sleeping Bag

 Above we tried to give you a summary of all the different types of bags to help you make an informed decision.
-This review has its focus geared to sleeping bags for backpacking but are suitable for car camping as well.
+This review has its focus geared on hiking sleeping bags but are suitable for car camping as well.

 Selecting The Right Type Of Sleeping Bag